The Scholarship Program

 From N. American Leadership Conference, October 2012

 It is my privilege today, to announce to you a very special program created by our Chairman, Mr. Watanabe.
 In 2008, the Toshizo Watanabe Foundation was established with a $5M initial contribution, donated by Mr. Watanabe.
 In October 2012, the endowment was increased to $10M.

-Under the Foundation, The Toshizo Watanabe International Scholarship Program was created to provide a charity, which offers no greater gift than the gift of an education.
+Under the Foundation, the scholarship program was created to provide a charity, which offers no greater gift than the gift of an education.
 The Program will offer financial assistance in the furtherance of education to the children of independent Nikken consultants, everywhere.
 This financial assistance will be offered at the undergraduate and post-graduate collegiate level, for attendance at an institution of higher learning in the United States.
 Each scholarship is granted for the term of one academic year to any student who is a citizen of a country where Nikken currently maintains operations.

 Mr. Watanabe began his academic studies in 1968 at Keio University in Tokyo, where he benefited from a scholarship administered by the government of Japan on behalf of students from single-parent backgrounds.
 Mr. Watanabe was eligible as a result of his father having succumbed to disease contracted during the Second World War.